MileHacker Logo

 Historical Significance: The Fabric of Port Louis

 Port Louis' history shows Mauritius' journey from an uninhabited island to a multicultural nation.
-Its story started in the early 18th century at the time the French East India Company established it as a port.
+Its story started in the early 18th century at the time the French East India Company established it to be a port.
 Named for King Louis XV of France, it quickly grew into an important naval base and trading hub on the route between Europe and Asia.

 French Legacy